Inquiries and Complaints>

 The licensing program was initiated by the Town through a referral item by Council to address community concerns and to ensure all rentals operate safely in accordance with Town By-laws, the Fire Protection Standards, and the Ontario Building Code.
 Further background information and reports on the project are available on connectpenetanguishene.ca.

-When a contravention to the by-law occurs, a fine may be issued in accordance with Schedule D of the Licensing By-law.
+When a contravention to the by-law occurs, a fine may be issued in accordance with Schedule D of the Licensing By-law or in accordance with the Administrative Monetary Penalty (AMP) By-Law 2022-60.
 A license may be revoked or suspended where three (3) or more contraventions or complaints have been received by the Town within a six (6) month period or where four (4) or more contraventions or complaints have been received by the Town within a twelve (12) month period.
 The validity of a complaint is at the discretion of the Officer based on an investigation of the complaint.

 The By-law will be administered through the Town’s By-law department and through the external services of Granicus Host Compliance.
 The Town anticipates hiring a new STR License Coordinator in 2023 help administer the by-law and respond to complaints.